Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

 This project builds a simple Flask calculator app and wires it into GitHub Actions so that every push or pull request can trigger three types of security scans:

 - SAST using CodeQL for source code analysis
+- SCA using:
-- SCA using OWASP Dependency-Check for dependency and CVE analysis
+  - OWASP Dependency-Check for generic SCA wiring
+  - pip-audit for Python-specific dependency vulnerabilities
 - DAST using OWASP ZAP for dynamic scanning of the running app

 For beginners, the DAST job is configured to **stay green** even when ZAP finds alerts.
 You still get full reports to learn from, but you avoid “red build” anxiety in early sessions.